Braided module categories via quantum symmetric pairs: Introduction

-In the second part of the paper we apply the universal K-matrix $\Kmat$ to revisit the investigation of the center $Z(\Bcs)$ of $\Bcs$ from \cite{a-KL08}.
+In the second part of the paper we apply the 2-tensor universal K-matrix $\Kmat$ to revisit the investigation of the center $Z(\Bcs)$ of $\Bcs$ from \cite{a-KL08}.
 In \cite{a-KL08} we showed that $Z(\Bcs)$ has a direct sum decomposition into distinguished one-dimensional subspaces labeled by certain dominant integral weights.
 We showed, moreover, that $Z(\Bcs)$ is a polynomial ring in $\rank(\kfrak)$ variables.
 The proofs in \cite{a-KL08} are technical.
 They rely on the interplay between several filtrations of $\uqg$, the explicit form of the generators of $\Bcs$, and the structure of the locally finite part of $\uqg$ described in \cite{a-JoLet2}.
 At the end of his $\mathrm{MathSciNet}^{\copyright}$ review of \cite{a-KL08}, A.~Joseph asked if one can make effective use of the Hopf dual $\cA$ of $\uqg$ in the construction of the center $Z(\Bcs)$.
 Such a construction is well known for the center of $\uqg$, see for example \cite[Proposition 3.3]{a-Drin90-almost}, \cite{a-Baumann98} and references therein.
-Guided by the graphical calculus for braided module categories, we use the universal K-matrix $\Kmat$ to answer Joseph's question, and to give new proofs of all the results in \cite{a-KL08}.
-More explicitly, we consider a $\tau \tau_0$-twisted left adjoint action of $\uqg$ on itself and we let $\cA^\inv_{\tau\tau_0}\subset \cA$ denote the subalgebra of elements invariant under the dual right action.
+Guided by the graphical calculus for braided module categories, we use the 2-tensor universal K-matrix $\Kmat$ to answer Joseph's question, and to give new proofs of all the results in \cite{a-KL08}.
+More explicitly, let $\cA_\sigma$ denote the Hopf dual of $U_\sigma$ and let $\cA_\sigma^\inv\subset \cA_\sigma$ denote the subalgebra of elements invariant under the dual of the left adjoint action of $U_\sigma$ on itself.
 Let $P^+$ denote the set of dominant integral weights for $\gfrak$ and for each $\lambda\in P^+$ let $V(\lambda)$ denote the corresponding simple $\uqg$-module.
-The Peter-Weyl decomposition of $\cA$ implies that $\cA^\inv_{\tau\tau_0}$ has a distinguished basis consisting of twisted quantum traces $\tr_{V(\lambda),q}^{\tau\tau_0}$ for all simple $V(\lambda)\in Ob(\Oint)$ for which $\lambda\in P^+$ satisfies $\tau\tau_0(\lambda)=\lambda$.
+If $\lambda\in P^+$ satisfies $\sigma(\lambda)=\lambda$ then $V(\lambda)$ has a uniquely determined $U_\sigma$-module structure such that any highest weight vector of $V(\lambda)$ is fixed by $\sigma$.
+We denote the resulting $U_\sigma$-module by $V(\lambda)_+$ and we let $\tr_{V(\lambda)_+,\sigma,q}\in \cA^\inv_\sigma$ be the corresponding quantum trace.
 We obtain the following description of the center $Z(\Bcs)$.
 Let $v\in \sU$ denote the ribbon element for $\uqg$.

 {\bf Theorem II} (Theorem \ref{thm:Z(B)-basis}) \textit{The map